mmmmosca/LOON/README.md

 end
 ```

+A space defined in a hidden label will also be hidden with it.

-Like labels, they have to end with the end keyword.
+Like labels, they have to end with the "end:" keyword.

 ### Identities